OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 ![TAXII Feeds](assets/taxii.png)

-### HTTP Streams
+### Live Streams

 After implementing CSV feeds and TAXII collections, we figured out that those 2 stateless APIs are definitely not enough when it comes to tackle advanced information sharing challenges such as:

-* Real time transmission of the information (ie. avoid hundreds of systems to pull data every 5 minutes).
+* Real time transmission of the information (i.e. avoid hundreds of systems to pull data every 5 minutes).
-* Dependencies resolution (ie. an intrusion created by an organization but the organization is not in the TAXII collection).
+* Dependencies resolution (i.e. an intrusion created by an organization but the organization is not in the TAXII collection).
-* Partial update for huge entities such as report (ie. just having the *update* event).
+* Partial update for huge entities such as report (i.e. just having the *update* event).
-* Delete events when necessary (ie. to handle indicators expiration in third party systems for instance).
+* Delete events when necessary (i.e. to handle indicators expiration in third party systems for instance).

 Live streams are available in Data > Data sharing > Live streams.
 As TAXII collections, it is possible to create as many streams as needed using filters.